Table of Contents

 This is a seizure disorder in the first year of life that is associated with various causes including tuberous sclerosis, cerebral palsy and Down syndrome.
-Other structural or metabolic disorders can also lead to the disease.
+Other structural or metabolic disorders can also lead to disease.
 The spasms can be either flexor spasms or extensor spasms.

-Flexor spasms are characterized by flexion of the head towards the knee and flexion of the knees with extension of the arms, while extension spasms are characterized by extension of the neck and back with leg extension.
+Flexor spasms are characterized by flexion of the head towards the knee and flexion of the knees with the extension of the arms, while extension spasms are characterized by extension of the neck and back with leg extension.
 The spasms last for seconds but become longer and more frequent.
 The recurrent spasms result in exhaustion of the child development leading to developmental delay.

-Adernocorticotropic hormone (ACTH) is the first-line approved medication for the treatment of infantile spasms.
+Adrenocorticotropic hormone (ACTH) is the first-line approved medication for the treatment of infantile spasms.
 It needs to be injected at least once a day for better control of the seizures.
 Common side effects for the medication include high blood pressure, GI irritation, hypoglycemia and developmental delays.

 Prednisone can be used as a first-line drug with results comparable to ACTH.

-Other antiepileptic drugs e.g. valproic acid, clonazepam and lamotrigine have been tried.
+Other antiepileptic drugs e.g. valproic acid, clonazepam, and lamotrigine have been tried.